-The Correctional Institutions Division is responsible for the confinement of adult felony offenders.
-At the end of fiscal year 2016, 147,058 offenders were incarcerated in TDCJ facilities, consisting of 134,546 prison offenders, 8,712 state jail offenders and 3,800 substance abuse felony punishment facility offenders.
+The Correctional Institutions Division (CID) is responsible for the confinement of adult felony offenders.
+At the end of fiscal year 2017, 145,341 offenders were incarcerated in TDCJ facilities, consisting of 133,600 prison offenders, 7,867 state jail offenders and 3,874 substance abuse felony punishment facility offenders.

-CID employed 27,227 correctional officers and ranking officers (sergeant through major), along with 4,457 staff members who worked as wardens, operational, technical and unit support staff, for a total of 31,684 employees at the end of the fiscal year.
+CID employed 25,977 correctional officers and ranking officers (sergeant through major), along with 4,196 staff members who worked as wardens, operational, technical and unit support staff, for a total of 30,173 employees at the end of the fiscal year.
+This division has three components, each led by a deputy director: Prison and Jail Operations, Management Operations and Support Operations.